 If young me worked for me now, I’d fire myself in a second.
 When I look back at how naive, toxic, and insubordinate I was as a young man in the workplace, I am deeply embarrassed.
 I’ll cut to the chase: Nobody owes anyone a job.
 If someone has been kind enough to give you a

-Once upon a time I saw a behavioral therapist to help me work through some stuff.
+Once upon a time I saw a behavioral therapist to help me work through some things.
 Her name was Dr. Sarah.
-Eventually I figured it out, developed some tools to manage my issues, and our time together came to an end.
-On that very last visit, I got what is probably *the* best advice I’ve
+Eventually I figured my stuff out, developed some tools to manage my issues, and our time together came to an end.
+On that very last visit, I got what is probably *the* best advice